Generic Name: menotropins (MEN-oh-TROE-pins)

 Menopur is used for:

 Treating infertility in women.
-Menopur is generally used as part of an Assisted Reproduction Technology (ART) program.
+Menopur is generally used as part of an assisted reproductive technology (ART) program.
 It may also be used to treat certain conditions as determined by your doctor.

 Do NOT use Menopur if: